rome/tools/docs/governance.md

 - If you have shown yourself to be an owner of a particular area, whether it's by substantial contribution or prior discussion, you are free to merge it without any review despite PR size.
 - Make sure you have a consensus on changes.
 If you are adding a new feature then ensure that it has been discussed or approved on GitHub or Discord.
 - If code is merged without review and there are comments and suggestions after the fact, allow yourself time to address them in a follow up PR.
 If you don't think you will be able to respond in a reasonable timeframe then create an issue to track.

+## OpenCollective funds

+- Usage of funds has yet to be decided.

+## Governance changes

+- Future changes to this document will require approval from all core contributors.